swastikmishra/eth-agentic-hackathon/README.md

 * Improvement of UI&UX design
 * Add profit-taking & stop-loss rules to the agents
 * Add multi-chain support, including Solana
-* Add prize pool and prediction market for each PvP battle
+* Add prize pools and prediction markets for each PvP battle

 ### Status Symbols